defcore/delphi-RestClient/README.md

 # delphi-RestClient

 RestClient helps to speedup implementation of delphi clients for rest endpoints by providing some custom attributes.
-This helps to write less code and therefor make less errors.

 This library makes use of following libraries:
 [WiRL](https://github.com/delphi-blocks/WiRL)